rafid416/Blisstek/README.md

 # Blisstek

-A mock website created during my time at Trios College.
+> A mock website created during my time at Trios College.

 It features a fully responsive, cross browser and mobile friendly design.

-## Tech used:
+## Built with:

   * HTML5
   * CSS 3